ClintH/ixfx-docs/src/pages/data/normalising.md

       outMin?:number, outMax?:number, easing?:EasingFn):number
 ```

-In action it looks like this:
+This is how it looks in action:

 ```js
 // repl-pad#1